Jamsers/Bistro-Demo-Tweaked/README.md

 ESCAPE to capture/uncapture mouse.

-**Mouse is uncaptured on start!**

 ## Profiler
 Also includes a profiler to see performance details.
+Profiler is enabled by default.
+[RAM counter not available in release builds](https://docs.godotengine.org/en/stable/classes/class_performance.html#enumerations).

 ![image](https://github.com/Jamsers/Bistro-Demo-Tweaked/assets/39361911/a1ce03cb-2c95-40ce-b62f-b1a7628ff2a7)